Coolman513/GERTRUDE/README.md

 # GERTRUDE Discord Bot

-Gertrude is a discord bot used for tracking your Music Ripping progress, modified from 9vult's [nino](https://github.com/9vult/nino)
+GERTRUDE is a discord bot used for tracking your Music Ripping progress, modified from 9vult's [nino](https://github.com/9vult/nino)

 ****